markusthilo/FallbackImager/README.md

 ### Linux

 #### Python
 To use the python sources you need Python (3.11 or newer).
 To use the GUI, tk is needed.
-The installation depends on you distro, e.g.:
+The installation depends on your distro, e.g.:
 ```
 $ sudo apt install python3 python3-tk
 ```